micku/telescope-pkm-find-or-create/README.md

 }
 ```

-Here is a breakdown of what is happening:
+### Configuration Breakdown

-* Get the plugin from this repo;
+Here's a step-by-step breakdown of the most relevant configuration parts:

-* `cond` enables the plugin only if cwd is the "My PKM" folder, which is the root of the PKM repository;
+* `cond` enables the plugin only if the current working directory (cwd) is the "My PKM" folder, which is the root of the PKM repository.
-* In the `config` section a few things happen:
+* The `config` section does a few things:
-  * `require("telescope").setup()` runs on top of the main Telescope configuration, this is helpful to keep all of this plugin configuration in the same place;
+  * `require("telescope").setup()` runs on top of the main Telescope configuration, keeping all plugin configurations in one place.
-  * Then the `pkm_find` extension is configured, there are only 2 configuration options:
+  * The `pkm_find` extension is then configured with two options:
-    * `subfolder` is a subfolder of the PKM path where new files will be created; it can be omitted/empty, in such case files are created in the root directory;
+    * `subfolder` is a subfolder of the PKM path where new files will be created.
+If omitted or empty, files are created in the root directory.
-    * `file_extension` is the file extension of the files that will be created; this can also be omitted/empty to not add an extension.
+    * `file_extension` is the file extension for the new files.
+This can also be omitted or left empty to not add an extension.
-  * `require("telescope").load_extension("pkm_find")` tells Telescope that it can load the new extension;
+  * `require("telescope").load_extension("pkm_find")` instructs Telescope to load the new extension.
-  * `vim.api.nvim_set_keymap...` binds the find or create function, in my case it overrides the default finder used in any other working directory.
+  * `vim.api.nvim_set_keymap...` binds the find or create function, overriding the default finder used in any other working directory in my case.